-Piper Aircraft Corporation has developed inspection items and required inspection intervals for the PA-32R (see PA-32R Service and Inspection Manuals).
-The PA-32R Inspection Manual contains appropriate forms, and all inspection procedures should be complied with by a properly trained, knowledgeable, and qualified mechanic at a Piper Authorized Service Center or a reputable repair shop.
+Piper Aircraft Corporation has developed inspection items and required inspection intervals (i.e.; 50, 100, 500, and 1000 hours) for the specific model aircraft.
+Appropriate forms are contained in the applicable Piper Service/Maintenance Manual, and should be complied with by a properly trained, knowledgeable, and qualified mechanic at a Piper Authorized Service Center or a reputable repair shop.
 Piper Aircraft Corporation cannot accept responsibility for the continued airworthiness of any aircraft not maintained to these standards, and/or not brought into compliance with applicable Service Bulletins issued by Piper Aircraft Corporation, instructions issued by the engine, propeller, or accessory manufacturers, or Airworthiness Directives issued by the FAA.

-A Programmed Inspection, approved by the Federal Aviation Administration (FAA), is also available to the owner.
+A programmed inspection, approved by the Federal Aviation Administration (FAA), is also available to the owner.
 This involves routine and detailed inspections to allow maximum utilization of the airplane.
 Maintenance inspection costs are reduced, and the maximum standard of continued airworthiness is maintained.
 Complete details are available from Piper Aircraft Corporation.

 In addition, but in conjunction with the above, the FAA requires periodic inspections on all aircraft to keep the Airworthiness Certificate in effect.
 The owner is responsible for assuring compliance with these inspection requirements and for maintaining proper documentation in logbooks and/or maintenance records.
 A spectrographic analysis of the engine oil is available from several sources.
 This inspection, if performed properly, provides a good check of the internal condition of the engine.
 To be accurate, induction air filters must be cleaned or changed regularly, and oil samples must be taken and sent in at regular intervals.